MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 ## Delay the start of App Center

 There may be cases where you want to delay the start of App Center until after **AppCenterBehavior** starts.
 For example, if you want to request user consent before starting any App Center services.
 To do this, add **AppCenterBehaviorAdvanced** to the game object and check the **Start native SDK from iOS/Android app** checkboxes.
-This will start the SDK the in `Start` method of **AppCenterBehavior** and allow you to add a custom dialog or other logic you may require.
+This starts the SDK at the `Start` method of **AppCenterBehavior** and allows you to add a custom dialog or other logic.

 > [!TIP]
 > If you generate the settings at build time, another way is to go to **Player Settings** > **Other Settings** > **Scripting Define Symbols** and paste `APPCENTER_DONT_USE_NATIVE_STARTER`.